 Nicky Wakeford, head of marketing and supporter development at the Canal & River Trust, said: “We are absolutely delighted to have been chosen for the Drops in the Ocean Fund.
 Having access to Ocean’s large portfolio of outdoor sites, and the opportunity it gives a charity like Canal & River Trust to reach millions more people with our campaign messages, is tremendous.
 We can’t wait to start working with their team to deliver some high impact advertising and generate even greater support for our nation’s canals and rivers.”

-A further nine charities will be given £100,000 ad space each to help redouble their efforts, including last year’s beneficiaries Pipal Tree and Justdiggit, who are working to reverse climate change in Nepal and Africa where marginalised rural communities are on the front line; the Marine Conservation Society; Blue Marine Foundation; and Cornwall based Our Only World.
+A further nine charities will be given £100,000 ad space each to help redouble their efforts, including last year’s beneficiaries Justdiggit, who are working to reverse climate change in Africa where marginalised rural communities are on the front line; the Marine Conservation Society; Blue Marine Foundation; and Cornwall based Our Only World.

 All of them demonstrate that while urgent action is underway what they require is visibility to spread the word and attract public support.

 The other chosen causes protecting and restoring key habitats and degraded lands include the World Land Trust, The Earthshot Prize, the Gaia Foundation, Ranger Lab and the Global Evergreening Alliance.